-The Clearview design incorporates a powered, vertically-oriented, flat-plane main mirror each side, with a convex spotter lower section that’s manually adjustable.
-Manual fold-flat function remains, but is not able to be powered.
+The original Clearview design incorporated a powered, vertically-oriented, flat-plane main mirror each side, with a convex spotter lower section that was manually adjustable.
+Manual fold-flat function remained, but was not able to be powered.

-The mirror housing is connected to the mounting flange at the leading edge of the vehicle’s side window by twin struts.
-The housing can telescope 110mm on these struts, thus widening the mirror stance, which is already some 90mm wider than standard.
-When the vehicle isn’t towing the Clearview mirrors can be pushed inwards on the struts, to narrow the overall vehicle width.
+The mirror housing was connected to the mounting flange at the leading edge of the vehicle’s side window by twin struts.
+The housing telescoped 110mm on these struts, thus widening the mirror stance, which was already some 90mm wider than standard.
+When the vehicle wasn’t towing, the Clearview mirrors could be pushed inwards on the struts, to narrow the overall vehicle width.

-The Clearview mirror bases are all similar in design, but are specifically kitted to suit specific vehicle models.
-The idea is that the standard mirrors and mounting flanges are removed from the vehicle intact and replaced by the Clearview units.
-The job is reversible, so that the stock mirrors can be refitted at any time.
+The Clearview mirror bases were all similar in design, but specifically kitted to suit different vehicle models.
+The idea was that the standard mirrors and mounting flanges were removed from the vehicle intact and replaced by the Clearview units.
+The job was reversible, so that the stock mirrors could be refitted at any time.

 We checked out replacement mirrors for a 200 Series LandCruiser and helped the owner fit them.

-Fitting time is said to be 15 minutes each side, but we took twice that, being extra careful when prising off interior door trims and switch panels.
+Fitting time was said to be 15 minutes each side, but we took twice that, being extra careful when prising off interior door trims and switch panels.

 As promised, the kit parts fitted perfectly and the instructions were accurate.
 When fitted they looked like original parts of the vehicle, other than for the fact that vision was much better, with and without a trailer on the back of the vehicle.

-Clearviews may be among the most expensive towing mirrors on the market, but you get what you pay for.
+Clearviews were among the most expensive towing mirrors on the market, but you got what you paid for.